 You can sign the listing agreement at any time before your house goes live on MLS.
 I will be happy to send you a copy of the listing agreement so you can take your time to read and understand it.
 Your house will not be allowed on the MLS system without a listing agreement.
 This is a TREC regulation that I am bound to follow.

 Each listing is different and there are varying factors that effect how fast a house will sell.
 Properties located within the metroplex tend to sell faster than rural properties.
 Houses that are in good condition and priced appropriately will sell faster than houses that are overpriced.
-With that said, my listings usually go under contract in less than 14 days.
+With that said, our listings usually go under contract in less than 30 days.

 Yes, most definately everyone should use a Realtor when buying new construction.
 A big misconception that people have is that they will get a better deal from the builder if the builder does not have to pay a commission to an agent.
 That is totally wrong.
 New construction has to be appraised just like a pre-owned house.
 If a builder lowered the sales price because an agent isn’t involved then that price becomes the market value for all other houses that are built.
 Builders do not lower the sales price of a house just because an agent isn’t involved.
 All they do is make more profit from the sale of the house.
 It’s always better to have an experienced set of eyes to review the contract, negotiate upgrades, and review the build process with you.